Pull

 's media's tracks' titles and artists' names:

-;; pattern [{:release/media [{:medium/tracks [:track/name {:track/artists [:artist/name]}]}]}] ;; result [{:medium/tracks [{:track/artists [{:artist/name "Ravi Shankar"} {:artist/name "George Harrison"}], :track/name "George Harrison / Ravi Shankar Introduction"} {:track/artists [{:artist/name "Ravi Shankar"}], :track/name "Bangla Dhun"}]} {:medium/tracks [{:track/artists [{:artist/name "George Harrison"}], :track/name "Wah-Wah"} {:track/artists [{:artist/name "George Harrison"}], :track/name "My Sweet Lord"} {:track/artists [{:artist/name "George Harrison"}], :track/name "Awaiting on You All"} {:track/artists [{:artist/name "Billy Preston"}], :track/name "That's the Way God Planned It"}] ...]}
+=> [{:medium/tracks [{:track/artists [{:artist/name "Ravi Shankar"} {:artist/name "George Harrison"}], :track/name "George Harrison / Ravi Shankar Introduction"} {:track/artists [{:artist/name "Ravi Shankar"}], :track/name "Bangla Dhun"}]} {:medium/tracks [{:track/artists [{:artist/name "George Harrison"}], :track/name "Wah-Wah"} {:track/artists [{:artist/name "George Harrison"}], :track/name "My Sweet Lord"} {:track/artists [{:artist/name "George Harrison"}], :track/name "Awaiting on You All"} {:track/artists [{:artist/name "Billy Preston"}], :track/name "That's the Way God Planned It"}] ...]}

 :as Option

-[attr-name :as any-value]
+[attr-name ":as" any-value]

 The :as